Everyday Wanderer Logo

 Why is King Cake Eaten on Mardi Gras?

 The Mardi Gras king cake tradition made its way to New Orleans via France.
 Like meat, eggs, and cheese, European Christians in the Middle Age feasted on this round cake before giving up sweets during Lent.
-Tasting like a cinnamon roll and looking like a braided Bundt cake, today king cake is typically decorated with purple, gold, and green accents.
+Tasting like a cinnamon roll and looking like a braided coffee cake, today king cake is typically decorated with traditional colors like purple, gold, and green.

 If you’re the lucky one who discovers the plastic baby in your bite of cake, it is generally expected that you’ll have good luck and increased prosperity in the year ahead.
 You may also be crowned king for the day, or at least the duration of your Mardi Gras celebration.